 Breakfast for dinner.
-One of our favorite cheap meals, it has endless possibilities!
-We like to do pancakes and eggs, biscuits and gravy, or S.O.S.
+One of our favorite cheap meals for big families, it has endless possibilities!
+We like to do pancakes and eggs, biscuits and gravy, breakfast burritos, or S.O.S.
 Almost every time I’m in charge of dinner on a tight budget, you can bet I’ll be making brinner!
 I’m not going to include a recipe here, because well, I hope you get the idea.

 21. Chicken and dumplings

 Just as easy and economical as chicken noodle soup or chicken pot pie, you just need chicken, chicken broth, some mixed veggies, and some baking mix (or make your own).
 Drop the dumplings in the chicken soup and let simmer.
 Easy and cheap!
 Here is a good recipe from Kevin And Amanda.